craws/OpenAtlas/sphinx/source/form/reference_system.rst

 * **Name** - e.g. Wikipedia; can not be changed for Wikidata or GeoNames
 * **Website URL** - an URL to the project site of the reference system
-* **Resolver URL** - an URL that can be linked to in combination with an id, e.g. https://www.wikidata.org/wiki/
+* **Resolver URL** - an URL that can be linked to in combination with an ID, e.g. the resolver URL **https://www.wikidata.org/wiki/** would create together with a **Q123** identifier the external link: https://www.wikidata.org/wiki/Q123
 * **Example ID** - an example id to show the desired format e.g. Q123 for Wikidata
 * **External Reference Match** - default precision selected in forms
 * **Description** - a short description, shown in forms when mouse over the **i** icon